 Umgeni Water has 100% investment in two (2) subsidiaries; Msinsi Holdings and Umgeni Water Services.

 Supply Area and Customers (shown in map)

-KwaZulu-Natal is the gazetted supply area of Umgeni Water and Mhlathuze Water which straddles a total geographical area of 94 359 km2; which is home to 11.1 million people and 2.9 million households.
+KwaZulu-Natal is the gazetted supply area of Umgeni Water and Mhlathuze Water and straddles a total geographical area of 94 359 km2, which is home to 11.3 million people and 2.9 million households.

-The KwaZulu-Natal Province comprises one (1) Metropolitan Municipality, ten (10) District Municipalities and forty-three (43) Local Municipalities.
-Fourteen (14) of these municipalities are Water Services Authorities (direct retail customers) as defined in the Water Services Act.
+The KwaZulu-Natal Province comprises one (1) Metropolitan Municipality, 10 District Municipalities and 43 Local Municipalities.
+A total of 14 of these municipalities are Water Services Authorities as defined in the Water Services Act.

-In the reporting period, Umgeni Water focused on service delivery and largely derived revenues from six (6) customers:
+In the reporting period, Umgeni Water focused on service delivery and largely derived revenue from seven (7) customers: